saleel/react-native-super-grid/README.md

 | staticDimension | Number | undefined | Specifies a static width or height for the GridView container.
 If your container dimension is known or can be calculated at runtime (via ```Dimensions.get('window')```, for example), passing this prop will force the grid container to that dimension size and avoid the reflow associated with dynamically calculating it|
 | horizontal | boolean | false | If true, the grid will be scrolling horizontally|

+Note: If you want your item to fill the height when using a horizontal grid, you should give it a height of '100%'

 ## Example